JordanSussman/boilr-validate/template/README.md

-A validation hook to {{Description}}. _Please note this project requires Drone server version 1.4 or higher._
+A validation extension to {{Description}}. _Please note this project requires Drone server version 1.4 or higher._

 ## Installation